FasnaJF/PetShopApi/README.md

     and create the db `CREATE DATABASE pet_shop;`

-    Now run `exit`.
+    Now run `exit` two times.

 6. Now you'll be in root directory again, use the following to login to the app container

     `docker exec -ti petshopapi_app_1 sh`

     While you're inside the container run the following commands

+    `chmod -R 777 /var/www/storage` <!-- run this command, if there's a permission error -->

+    `composer install`

     `php artisan key:generate`

-    `composer install`

     `php artisan migrate`

     `php artisan db:seed`

-7. To generate the api documentation run the following inside the app conatiner
+8. To generate the api documentation run the following inside the app conatiner

     `php artisan l5-swagger:generate`